 Wilmington Railroad Museum

 Wilmington, N.C.
 28401

 Jay Barnes, former director of the North Carolina Aquarium at Pine Knoll Shores, is the author of Hurricane Hazel in the Carolinas.
-His most recent story for Our State was “The Rise and Fall of a Moonshine Capital” (March 2011).
+Find more of his archived stories here.